sabeenlohawala/fritter-starter/README.md

 - `403` if the user is not logged in
 - `400` if `username` is not provided
 - `404` if a user with `username` does not exist
+- `409` If the username belongs to the logged in user
 - `404` if the follow does not exist

 #### `GET /api/follows/followers` - View all follow relationships where following = userId